-- Reports to Team Leader. - Responsible for leading a small field unit made up of team members. - Responsible for ARES equipment used in the field. - Logs station activity on ICS 214 and assures completion and accuracy of ICS 309s. - Also performs ARES ARO duties as needed.
+- Reports to Team Leader. - Responsible for leading a small field unit made up of team members. - Responsible for MCARES equipment used in the field. - Logs station activity on ICS 214 and assures completion and accuracy of ICS 309s. - Also performs MCARES ARRO duties as needed. - Not all teams may have or need a field chief.